codenamemomi/online_store_API/README.md

 - POST /store/orders/: Place an order using the products in the cart (accessible by customers and admins)
 - GET /store/orders/{order_id}/: Retrieve an order by ID (accessible by customers and admins)
 - PATCH /store/orders/{order_id}/: Update the status of an order by ID (accessible by admins)

+### Payments

+- POST /store/create/payments/: Create a payment and get the approval URL (accessible by customers)
+- GET /store/execute/payment/(link from redirection after payment is done): Execute a payment after approval (accessible by customers)
+- GET /store/payments/: Retrieve a payment lists (accessible by admins)
+- GET /store/payment/{payment_id}/: Retrieve a payment by ID (accessible by admins)
+- DELETE /store/payment/{payment_id}/: Delete a payment by ID (accessible by admins)

 ### Permissions